Shumokh1/sm-webdev-task2-buttons/README.md

 ## Usage
 1. Open your web browser and navigate to `localhost/your_folder_name`.
-2. The page will display the latest button clicked and was saved my the database
+2. The page will display the latest button clicked and was saved in the database

 ## Web Page Preview
 ![Web Page Preview](display.png)